 Call for Papers

-The BETA'23 conference, jointly organized by the Faculty of Economics and Management of Sousse (University of Sousse-Tunisia), Laboratoire de Recherche Economie, Management et Finance quantitative (LaREMFiQ) and L'Ecole Doctorale en Sciences Economiques et Gestion, will be held on 16-17-18 November in Sousse, Tunisia.
+The BETA’25 conference, jointly organized by the Faculty of Economics and Management of Sousse (University of Sousse, Tunisia) and the Laboratoire de Recherche Économie, Management et Finance Quantitative (LaREMFiQ), will be held on 28–29 November 2025, in Sousse, Tunisia.

-A selection of papers presented in BETA'23 will be eligible for publication, subject to editorial review.
+A selection of papers presented at BETA’25 will be eligible for publication, subject to editorial review.

 Submissions in all languages are welcome.